 Sam Houston became the first and third President of the Republic of Texas and later after Texas joined the Union, he became a U.S. Senator and also the 7th governor of the state of Texas.

-In 1840, having officially divorcing his first wife some years prior, Houston married his 3rd wife Margaret Moffette Lea who was 21 years of age.
-Apparently the second marriage did not matter in the civil courts at the time since it was executed under Cherokee laws?
+In 1840, having divorced his first wife some years prior, Houston married his 3rd wife Margaret Moffette Lea who was 21 years of age.
+Apparently, the second marriage did not matter in the civil courts at the time since it was executed under Cherokee laws?

 Sam Houston resigned being the Governor of Texas when secession from the Union was being considered in what would become the U.S. war between the states.

-He sided with Abraham Lincoln and others in not wanting to break the Union apart and retired with his family to Huntsville, Texas where he would die at age 70 from a bout with pneumonia prior to the end of the Civil War.
+He sided with Abraham Lincoln and others in not wanting to break the Union apart and retired with his family to Huntsville, Texas where he would die at age 70 from a bout with pneumonia before the end of the Civil War.

 Sam Houston had been a Mason for much of his life and was honorably buried with Masonic emblems in his final resting place, the Oakwood Cemetery located in Huntsville.
 He was the first presiding officer of the Grand Lodge of Texas and was a Master Mason who belonged to lodges in Nashville, Tennessee; Houston and Huntsville at various times in his life.

-A plaque on the base of the Sam Houston statue created by David Adickes which is titled "Tribute to Courage" was dedicated by the Grand (Masonic) Lodge of Texas in 1997 and has two quotes which are obviously attributed to Sam Houston.
+A plaque on the base of the Sam Houston statue located in Huntsville, Texas created by David Adickes which is titled "Tribute to Courage" was dedicated by the Grand (Masonic) Lodge of Texas in 1997.
+It has two quotes which are attributed to Sam Houston.
 They are the following:

 "The great misfortune is that a nation obtains with those in power that the world, or the people, require more governing than is necessary.
-To govern well is a great science, but no country is ever improved by too much governing...most men think when they are elevated to position, that it requires an effort to discharge their duties, and they leave common sense out of the question."
+To govern well is a great science, but no country is ever improved by too much governing...most men think when they are elevated to position, that it requires an effort to discharge their duties, and they leave common sense out of the question."— Attributed to Sam Houston

 Our current politicians could learn much from reading and abiding by these wisely recorded words of the venerable patriot, soldier, politician and statesman...our much honored Sam Houston.

-As we and countless other people living or traveling through Houston commute on the Sam Houston Tollway...it is obvious that Texas history and Sam Houston will be forever inextricably linked.
+As we and others are living or traveling through Houston commuting on the Sam Houston Tollway, it is evident that Texas history and Sam Houston will be forever inextricably linked.

 © 2012 Peggy Woods